redis/redis-doc/commands/slowlog.md

 maximum length, the oldest one is removed from the queue of logged commands in order to make space.

-The configuration can be done both editing the redis.conf file or while the server is running using the `CONFIG GET` and `CONFIG SET` commands.
+The configuration can be done by editing `redis.conf` or while the server is running using the `CONFIG GET` and `CONFIG SET` commands.